Van Vlaenderen · Research Dossier

 Research Dossier

 This dossier documents what is currently unknown.
-A gap of approximately 130 years separates the last confirmed bearers of the van Vlaenderen surname in the medieval comital record from the earliest confirmed Van Vlaenderen generation in the Meetjesland parish registers.
+A gap of more than 130 years separates the last confirmed bearer of the surname in Victor's comital line (1447) from the earliest confirmed Van Vlaenderen generation in the Meetjesland parish registers; the parallel Praet line is documented to its 1591 terminus, but no record connects either line to the parish cluster.
 Naming the gap precisely, recording what has been searched, and identifying the archival targets most likely to close it is itself a research contribution.
 This page will be updated as evidence emerges.

 Evidence levels follow the same four-tier framework used throughout the research dossiers: Directly Attested (primary source; quoted or in hand), Strongly Corroborated (concordant published sources), Probable (source-based; fuller inspection pending), Hypothesis (inference proposed for archival testing).